 In furtherance of these objectives but not otherwise, the Committee may, at its discretion, exercise the following powers:

 a) Raise funds, invite and receive contributions provided that in raising funds the Committee shall notundertake any permanent trading activities and shall conform to any relevant requirements of the law.

-b) Publish in the Transactions of the Circle (‘Transactions’) papers read at the meetings of the Circle, edited where necessary.
+b) Publish in the Transactions of The Circle (‘Transactions’) papers read at the meetings of The Circle, edited where necessary.
 Other suitable material may also be published in Transactions or as a separate publication.

 c) Arrange events alone or in co-operation with other organisations.

-d) Make grants out of the Circle’s funds in furtherance of the objectives.
+d) Make grants out of The Circle’s funds in furtherance of the objectives.

 f) Hold, promote or assist in the sponsorship of relevant exhibitions including the cost of preparing or printing a catalogue.

-g) Apply sums from the funds of the Circle for or towards the preservation, acquisition or restoration of relevant material.
+g) Apply sums from the funds of The Circle for or towards the preservation, acquisition or restoration of relevant material.

-h) Promote friendly association among the members
+h) Promote friendly association among the members and other relevant groups.

 i) Do all such other lawful things as are necessary or useful for the achievement of the objectives.

-a) Membership of the Circle shall be open to any person interested in furthering the objectives and who has paid the annual subscription.
+a) Membership of The Circle shall be open to any person interested in furthering the objectives and who has paid the annual subscription.

 c) The Committee may, at its discretion, reject an application for membership.